CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 ```

 A real project would likely have a more organized (and complex) layout, however
-this doesn't make much of a difference for the purposes of this tutorial.
+it doesn't make much of a difference for the purposes of this tutorial.

 For the sake of a functional (albeit boring) demo, let's also define our C++ files.